Senaith/Project-2-LEMP-Stack-Implementation/README.md

 This project will give you a better understanding of what the LEMP stack is and how to implement it on Amazon Web Services (AWS).
 AWS is the biggest Cloud service provider, and it offers a free tier account that we will be able to utilize for our project.
 For the purpose of this project, we will be employing EC2 (Elastic Compute Cloud) service.

-## Setting up our Virtual Environment
+## Setting up your Virtual Environment

 In order to complete this project, we need to begin by setting up an AWS account and a virtual server with Ubuntu Server OS.